thegauravthakur/vicks/README.md

 Vicks is a feature-rich, easy-to-use, and extensible implementation built on the top of the `fetch` API for Browsers and Servers.
 It is fully compatible with the existing `fetch` API while providing a number of useful extensions and features.
 It is written in TypeScript and is fully typed.
-The overall size of the library is just 0.8KB (minified and gzipped).
+The overall size of the library is just <strong>0.8KB (minified and gzipped)</strong>
+(almost 15 times smaller than `axios`).

 ## Features